(reading time: 41 minutes)

 Only when he’d completed his chores for the day, chores assigned by Roary that occasionally included some of his own, was Alast allowed to go to the documents room or the library to have his lessons for a drop or two.
 He didn’t have to worry about the time exactly, since his teachers would be wherever he put them last.
 The four skulls from the documents room that had laughed at him along with Rorke were his instructors in all things Porce.

 One of them, a man named Veer Keystonr, had an iron crown bonded to his brow.
-He told Alast that in his first life, before he was gravefolk, he was a human ledger.
-He kept all sorts of numbers and quantities in his head so the scoundrels he worked for didn’t have to keep incriminating records of their work.
+He told Alast that in his first life, before he was gravefolk, he was a human ledger, keeping all sorts of numbers and quantities in his head so the scoundrels he worked for didn’t have to keep incriminating records of their work.
 He insisted he could still remember every digit they ever gave him because it was a tiny tally mark scratched on the inside of his skull.
 He remembered how, sixteen rests ago, a tilefolk warlord, whose name escaped him, stole 10,428 tiles from his own brother.

 He taught Alast maths.
 Arithmetic.
 Geometry.
 The management of coin.
 Alast loved math, a concept he only vaguely understood before as big bits of counting smashing into each other.
 Once he realized the problem-solving power it granted him he felt like he could pick things up without touching them.
 He felt like he could brute force his way past ignorance by smelting two unknowns into something calculable.
 He made up problems for himself and practiced them during the day, using his brush as a pen and soapy foam as ink.
 He wrote equations into the deck and only did the appropriate amount of scrubbing when he made a mistake and needed it erased.
 One of the deckhands started to think the ship was trying to communicate with him by the numbers appearing in the grime.

 The second head was Nurkly Neenr, a woman whose skull Captain Rob had won in a game of cards.
 She was worth betting because she was an excellent storyteller; her previous owner was extremely sour when she realized she’d no longer have someone to send her to sleep with bedtime yarns.
 Nurkly’s skull was covered in scrawl, but Alast could not yet read the story written across her face.
 It was her job to teach him how.
-Alast was just as desperate to learn reading and writing as anything else, but his progress with it was slow.
+Alast was just as desperate to learn reading and writing as anything else, but his progress was slow.
 That was due partly to what he feared was a permanent injury in his hands caused by the days on the rope ladder.
 While his fist could close as tightly as ever, his fingers often curled involuntarily.
 Knots were really more about swift wrist motions, but writing required precision he hadn’t yet regained.
 His letters looked like tiny twistenbeast with shaky legs that were always falling over.

 He wanted reading to be as straightforward as math, but he quickly realized there were far more letters than numbers and he couldn’t make the ones he wanted just by adding or multiplying the ones he knew.
 He kept at it diligently though, because much of the knowledge aboard the ship was locked away in books.
-Once he understood their silent language he could learn from them whenever he wanted; he thought it a great improvement over people who could decide they weren’t in the mood to teach.
+Once he understood their silent language he could learn from them whenever he wanted; he thought it a great improvement over folk who could decide they weren’t in the mood to teach.

 The third skull, a big bumpy one with a mix of iron and copper teeth, belonged to a man named Fulbur Gheesr.
 Fulbur didn’t like to talk about himself, so Alast didn’t know how he learned so much about Porce and its creatures.
 He taught Alast the basic principles of many sciences: geology, weather prediction, zoology, botany, and physics.
 Whenever it was time to discuss animals, Fulbur would order Alast to pick him up so they could take little trips about the ship.
 He would guide Alast through the corridors to the places where the few animals aboard were kept.
 Finick stayed with two much larger haunds kept as scent trackers.
 The three had become fast friends and whenever Alast walked by he often saw the three of them sleeping in a pile on a bed of straw.

 After Fulbur had taught him everything there was to know about the hundreds of domestic breeds of haund, he moved on to explaining ekapads.
 He took Alast to a place on deck, behind the helm.
 There was a metal square much like the one he’d seen on Orbon’s roof, except this one was much better kept.
-It was an unusual time of day for a lesson, it was daylight and the deck was in its full swing of activity, but Fulbur had insisted.
+It was an unusual time of day for a lesson, as it was daylight and the deck was in its full swing of activity, but Fulbur had insisted.
 They waited there for half a drop.
 Fulbur had to tell Alast to stop drumming on his skull every few drips.

 The first sign of the creature was a silent strike of red lightning hopping between the thin white clouds overhead.
 It moved in a big circle until it was centered in the cloud directly over them.
 Then it struck.
 A red bolt came down with all the thunderous sound it should’ve had in the clouds.
 Alast instantly recognized the sounds as ones he’d heard on deck a few times before, but he’d kept his nose to his scrubbing.
 He’d thought it was barrels breaking loose or armor-headed whorls butting in the water below.
 The true source of the sound, an ekapad, stood before him.